Why Quality Management Is So Important for Safety

 - Poor hiring practices.

 Being able to attract and recruit highly qualified employees is especially important for the success of your SMS.
-Generally, human resources is managed completely outside of the scope of the SMS.
+Generally, human resources are managed completely outside of the scope of the SMS.

 Having human resources management software integration with your SMS allows spectacular QMS and SMS integration because: